HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: Results

 \section{Results}

-HealDA is a global DA system that produces a best guess of the atmospheric state from observations alone.
+HealDA is a global DA system that produces a best guess of the atmospheric state in an observation-to-state framework.
 We evaluate HealDA in terms of both the quality of its analysis and its impact on downstream ML forecasting models.
 We compare the error of HealDA analysis and operational IFS analysis against ERA5.
 To investigate how interchangeable HealDA analyses are with ERA5 for downstream ML forecast models, we initialize off-the-shelf probabilistic (FCN3) and deterministic (Aurora, FengWu) networks with ERA5 and HealDA initial conditions.
 For FCN3, we additionally compare against ECMWF’s IFS ENS to place HealDA-initialized ensemble skill in the context of the current operational standard.

 We also examine HealDA's robustness to changes in the observing system.
 We further analyze HealDA analysis and forecasts using spectral diagnostics to identify the primary source of the error.
 We note that small changes in the verification setup, such as the scoring reference or differing lookaheads, can shift apparent forecast skill by $12\text{ h}$ or more of effective lead time, highlighting the need for consistent scoring when comparing ML-based DA systems.
 All headline results here use ERA5 as the reference, and a detailed discussion of scoring effects is deferred to the Supplementary Information (see Sections \ref{sec:scoring-choice}, \ref{sec:init-time}).